babaei503/saba-microservices/microservices/core/product-review-service/README.md

 # Product Review Service

+This service responsible for handling information regarding reviews

 Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run").